EgorOkhotin/rumbo/README.md

 # Project overview
-## rumbo-ui
+## rumbo_ui
     Angular frontend part
-## rumbo-web
+## rumbo_web
     Binary file.
 It will contains only configuration of the web server.
 It should be as less as possible
-## rumbo-logic
+## rumbo_logic
     This project will contain all business logic for our project.

-The profit of this separation that rumbo-logic could be covered fully by tests and by default rust lib projects contains test samples.
+The profit of this separation that rumbo_logic could be covered fully by tests and by default rust lib projects contains test samples.

 # Commands for development
 Useful command for Dockerfile: